agdal1125/agdal1125.github.io/_posts/2019-09-13-Simple_Guide_to_Git.md

 In order to use git, you need to understand how git works.
 Here are some new words that you should get used to:

+- Local Repository
-- Repository (Local/Remote)
+- Remote Repository
 - Staging Area
-- Branch

 And the diagram below explains the basic flows of git: